ownlyme/mydealz-alerter/README.txt

-the $boxHeight and $boxWidth of the alerts is adjustable too. the $flowDirection variable determines whether additional notifications will be shown below or above. the $throttle variable determines how long the script will sleep in between checking for new deals you can change the $sound to your liking. disabling the sound entirely is not implemented, you'd need to delete line 148 for that. you can also search the vendorName or Description, change those variables to $true if you want this.
+the $boxHeight and $boxWidth of the alerts is adjustable too. the $flowDirection variable determines whether additional notifications will be shown below or above. the $throttle variable determines how long the script will sleep in between checking for new deals you can change the $sound to your liking. disabling the sound entirely is not implemented, you'd need to delete line 195 which includes "(New-Object Media.SoundPlayer $sound).Play();" for that. you can also search the vendorName or Description, change those variables to $true if you want this.

 ### ADDITIONAL INFO